 Annual Financial Statements

-The Corporation may, instead of sending copies of the annual financial statements and other documents referred to in subsection 172(1) (Annual Financial Statements) of the Act to the members, publish a notice to its members stating that the annual financial statements and documents provided in subsection 172(1) are available at the registered office of the Corporation and any member may, on request, obtain a copy free of charge at the registered office or by prepaid mail.
+The Corporation shall publish copies of the annual audited financial statements on its website within six (6) months of its financial year end.

 SECTION 2 - MEMBERSHIP

 Membership Conditions

 Subject to the articles, there shall be one class of members in the Corporation.
 The board of directors of the Corporation may, by resolution, approve the admission of the members of the Corporation.
 Members may also be admitted in such other manner as may be prescribed by the board by resolution.
 The following conditions of membership shall apply: